 - In Monolithic architecture, developers are forced to use only one technology, no matter whatever its limitations are.

 - For example, when your application’s framework is outdated, migration to a new, better framework will be very difficult and challenging.

 - In such situations, developers should rewrite the whole application in a different programming language and on a new framework, making it riskier and more time-consuming.

 2. Isolation of Faults

-Monolithic: On the contrary, in Monolithic architecture, any kind of misbehavior in any of the components may severely affect the working of the entire application.
+Monolithic: On the contrary, in Monolithic architecture, any kind of misbehaviour in any of the components may severely affect the working of the entire application.

 3. Management of Code